jyron/stockranker/README.md

 - Allow search by name.
 - Allow sort by price.
 - Allow sort by percent change (movement)
 - Show yearly/monthly/daily stock data.
 (This requires lot of db space I think?
 Or a lot of api calls?)
-It's not my desire/job to save historical data but i want it!
+It's not my desire/job to save historical data but i want it.

 ### Missing pieces
 -  Idk this section will grow exponentially.